Check Your Credit Score

 |750+||Excellent score, you are a very low risk borrower|

-The FICO beacon score is the most used scale in the world of credit and finance to measure the risk of a borrower when it comes for financial institution to attribute a loan or a credit card.
-It is also used on company owners to evaluate the credit risk of small and middle size companies; if the shareholders make their personal payments on time, there is a stronger chance they will manage their commercial accounts the same way.
+The FICO beacon score is the most used scale in the world of credit and finance, measuring the risk of a borrower when a financial institution has to attribute a loan or credit card.
+It is also used on company owners to evaluate the credit risk of their companies (small and mid-size).
+More times than not, a shareholder who makes his personal payments on time, and consequently has a good personal credit score, will manage his commercial account the same way.

 Please change the suggested values with your own amounts in the blue text boxes.